manuel-uberti/manuel-uberti.github.io/_posts/2019-07-18-reformatter.md

 Note that setting `:mode` to `nil` tells `reformatter-define` to not create a minor mode, which I don’t need in this particular case.
 The minor mode could be useful if you want your formatter to be called automatically when you save a buffer.
-For instance, without changing the default setting for `:mode`, you could set up the formatter in a project via `.dir-locals.el` with:
+For instance, without changing the default setting for `:mode` you could set up the formatter in a project via `.dir-locals.el` with:

 ``` emacs-lisp
 ((nxml-mode